A Guide to Selling US Property for Foreign Residents & Expats

 Extenuating Circumstances Will Be Considered

 Selling US property for non-residents is complex, so you’ll want to consider the following extenuating circumstances.
-If you do not meet the Main Home Exclusion test due to extenuating circumstances, you may still be able to qualify for a partial exclusion based on the time you did own and reside in the home.
-These extenuating circumstances include a move due to health issues, a change in workplace location, or an unforeseeable event.
+If you do not meet the Main Home Exclusion test due to extenuating circumstances, you may still qualify for a partial exclusion based on the time you owned and resided in the home.
+These extenuating circumstances include a move due to health issues, a change in workplace location, or an unforeseen event.

 Health-Related Move